charlottenickersonensc/DealBird/README.md

 ## Next Steps

-- Replace the default React content in `src/App.tsx` with the initial Public Speaking App UI.
+- Replace the default React content in `src/App.tsx` with the initial DealBird UI.
 - Add automated tests and CI as features solidify.